 - Deliberate indifference to medical needs

 - State law claims – new developments

 Obsconder Unit Training

-- Basic Investigator Training – 24 hours of training designed to train police officers or corrections officers assigned to special details, the fundamental principles of investigatory practices.
-The learning methods used will be lecture, PowerPoint, and group participation.
+- Basic Investigator Training: Twenty-four hours of training designed to train police officers or corrections officers assigned to special details on the fundamental principles of investigatory practices.
+Teaching methods utilized include lecture, PowerPoint and group participation.

-- Basic Surveillance Training – 16 Hours of training designed to train officers in the fundamental principles of effective surveillance techniques.
+- Basic Surveillance Training: Sixteen hours of training designed to train officers in the fundamental principles of effective surveillance techniques.
 Officers will be instructed in the areas of physical surveillance, electronic surveillance, radio usage, pre-surveillance planning and surveillance operations.
-The learning methods utilized will be lecture, power point and practical, hands on training.
+Teaching methods utilized include lecture, PowerPoint and practical hands-on training.

-- Tactical Driving – The course objective is to familiarize the student with laws and liabilities associated with driving in today’s society.
-It will also expose the student to the limitations of night vision, incremental weather conditions, turning, braking, and traction.
-After demonstrating proper driving techniques, the student will then participate in several cone course exercises.
+- Tactical Driving: The course objective is to familiarize the student with laws and liabilities associated with driving in today’s society.
+It will also expose the student to the limitations of night vision, incremental weather conditions, turning, braking and traction.
+After demonstrating proper driving techniques, the student will participate in several cone-course exercises.

-- Tactical Building Clearing – The course objective is to expose the students to proper building clearing techniques that will ensure the safety of the student and those with whom they are coming into contact with.
-The student will understand proper team movements when dealing with large rooms, hallways, stairwells, doorways, and vehicles.
+- Tactical Building Clearing: The course objective is to expose the student to proper building clearing techniques that will ensure the safety of the student and those with whom they are coming into contact with.
+The student will understand proper team movements when dealing with large rooms, hallways, stairwells, doorways and vehicles.